 Role of the IMF

-The new arrangement draws from the government’s 2013-17 National Strategy for Sustainable Development, and will support the authorities’ efforts to generate inclusive growth and reduce poverty through reducing macroeconomic vulnerabilities, achieving fiscal sustainability, supporting banking sector reforms, strengthening debt management, and encouraging structural reforms to expand the economy’s potential.
+The program draws from the government’s 2013-17 National Strategy for Sustainable Development, and supports the authorities’ efforts to generate inclusive growth and reduce poverty through reducing macroeconomic vulnerabilities, achieving fiscal sustainability, supporting banking sector reforms, strengthening debt management, and encouraging structural reforms to expand the economy’s potential.
 The key policies under the program are:

-- A pause in fiscal consolidation in 2015 to accommodate external shocks, followed by a resumption in 2016–17 to maintain public debt at sustainable levels;
+- Fiscal consolidation to maintain public debt at sustainable levels;

 - Strengthened public debt management through the preparation of a medium-term debt management strategy to be complemented by a review of the public investment framework;